Emile Baudot

 The receiver was also connected to the distributor.
 The signals from the telegraph line were temporarily stored on a buffer (set of five electromagnets), before being decoded to print the corresponding character on paper tape.

 The system of Baudot was accepted by the French Telegraph Administration in 1875, with the first tests of his system occurring between Paris and Bordeaux on 12 November 1877.
-At the end of 1877, the Paris-Rome line, which was some 1700 kilometres, began operating a duplex Baudot system.
+At the end of 1877, the Paris-Rome line, which was some 1700 kilometers, began operating a duplex Baudot system.

 The Baudot apparatus was shown at the Paris Exposition Universelle in 1878 and won the Exposition’s gold medal, as well as bringing his system to worldwide notice.
 Soon the Baudot telegraph system was employed progressively in France, and then was adopted in other countries: Italy in 1887, the Netherlands in 1895, Switzerland in 1896, then Brazil and Austria in 1897.